Deirror/PatientsInfo/README.md

 Description:
 -

-This is a console MVC project, which was given to me during my exam for C# Programmer.
+This is a console MVC project, which was made by me during my exam for C# Programmer.
 It demonstrates MVC(Model, View, Controller) pattern.
 You can view, delete, add, show by name and show all existing patiens.